 - UV light

-More research is necessary to understand the exact causes of perioral dermatitis.
+More research is necessary to understand the exact causes of perioral dermatitis, but using heavily-scented toiletries or skin care products or wearing heavy makeup can trigger the condition.

 As topical corticosteroids seem to be a primary risk factor for perioral dermatitis, it is essential to stop using them on the skin.
 This includes hydrocortisone.

-If a doctor has prescribed corticosteroids, it is best to ask them for an alternative.
-The continued use of corticosteroids could cause the rash to worsen.
+If a doctor has prescribed corticosteroids, it is best to explore alternatives, as continuing to use them could cause the rash to worsen.

-It is important to see a dermatologist if the rash does not get better on its own.
-The dermatologist may prescribe an oral or topical antibiotic or a cream that suppresses the immune response.
+It is important to consult a dermatologist if the rash does not get better on its own.
+The dermatologist

-The following home remedies and lifestyle changes may help to manage the symptoms:
+The following home remedies and lifestyle changes may help manage symptoms:

 - avoiding topical steroids